OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 The first step is to fill out [the interest survey](https://openinfrafoundation.formstack.com/forms/june2023_ptg_survey) by April 2 at 11:00pm PT.
 After that point, the moderators provided in the survey will be contacted to sign their teams up for time.

 **How do I register for the PTG?** <br/>
 The PTG will be co-located within the OpenInfra Summit so by registering for the Summit, you are registered for the PTG as well.
 There is no separate registration.
-You can [register for the Summit here](https://vancouver2023.openinfra.dev)!

 **When will the schedule for the PTG be available?** <br/>
 The schedule will be available mid April but will be dynamic and subject to change, so please keep an eye on communications!
 Teams that have signed up to participate will be contacted at the end of April to schedule themselves via the PTGBot the same way they do for virtual PTG events.